Services We Offer

 The University of Southern Mississippi's Student Health Services offers general medical care for all students, faculty, and staff of this university.
-A $15 co-pay (for students) is charged for each office visit to see a health care provider and can be placed on your student ID.
-Students must present their photo ID at time of visit.
+A $20 student fee is charged for each visit to see a health care provider and can be placed on your student ID.
+Other services such as lab, x-ray, and pharmacy are not included in the $20 fee.
+Patients must present their photo ID at time of visit.
 Faculty and staff are charged an office visit fee.

 Our staff treats a wide range of health problems, including acute minor illnesses such as colds, sinus problems, and allergies; and chronic medical problems such as asthma, diabetes, and hypertension.
 We offer preventive health service, including women’s health exams, cholesterol screening, smoking cessation, and a men’s health program.

-Under the umbrella of our student health services, we have a full- service labortory, an X-ray facility, and a pharmacy located within the clinic facility.
+Under the umbrella of our student health services, we have a full- service laboratory, an X-ray facility, and a pharmacy located within the clinic facility.
 There are fees associated with these services.

 Remember, appointments are encouraged.
 Our staff will see appointments before walk-in patients.
 Please be sure that your address, phone number, and e-mail address are current each semester.

 We will issue excuse notes for students who miss class or work for appointments or illness.
-If you lose or need an additional excuse note there is a $5.00 fee (cash or check only) for duplicates.
+If you lose or need an additional excuse note you will have to return to the clinic to receive a new or additional copy.

-Allergy sufferers can receive their allergy injections at the Student Health Service for a fee of $10.00 for a single injection, $15.00 for multiple, provided they have their medication with orders from their prescribing physician.
+Allergy sufferers can receive their allergy injections at the Student Health Service.
+The patient will have to provide their medication with orders from their prescribing physician.

 Allergy medication will be stored/refrigerated at the Student Health Services.